dodona-edu/dodona-edu.github.io/en/news/2020-02-27-3.3-release-notes/README.md

 * Add line numbers to the display of external text files
 * Automatically hide warning and info messages when there are errors in de source code
 * Make the export action asynchronous and add notifications
-* Add API access to the score sheet
+* Add API access to the scoresheet